negativenamengt/OpenLogicEditor/README.md

 # Plugin

-**Open Logic** is a plugin designed for creating custom visual scripting graphs with custom nodes.
+**Open Logic** is a Unreal Engine plugin designed for creating custom visual scripting graphs with custom nodes.
 It seamlessly integrates with the editor and supports shipping builds for game integration.

 # Open Source